ipenev92/Collaborative/README.md

 # Bootstrap

-Authors: Francisco José Gordo Salguero and Ivan Penev Kolev.
+Authors: Francisco José Gordo Salguero and Ivan Penev.

 Francisco José Gordo Salguero will do the following pages:
 - lawyers
 - post
 - practices

-Ivan Penev Kolev will do the following pages:
+Ivan Penev will do the following pages:
 - about
 - contact
 - index